ccapdev1920T2/s12g15/README.md

 - [views](https://github.com/ccapdev1920T2/s12g15/tree/master/views) - This folder contains all hbs files to be rendered when requested from the server.
 - [index.js](https://github.com/ccapdev1920T2/s12g15/blob/master/index.js) - The main entry point of the web application.

+##Pets Playground in Heroku

+1. You may access the app in heroku by using the link https://petsplayground.herokuapp.com/

 ## Instructions
 1. Download the zip or create a clone of the repsitory
 2. Open Command Prompt